 On October 7, 2003, the Company's board of directors approved a re-pricing program for certain outstanding options to purchase shares of the Company's common stock granted under each of its stock plans.
 Under the re-pricing program, each holder of outstanding options granted under the stock plans who was an employee of the Company on November 5, 2003 could elect to exchange up to all of their outstanding options with an exercise price greater than \$7.95 for re-priced stock options with an exercise price of \$7.95 per share and a term of four years.
 The option re-pricing became effective on November 5, 2003.
 Vesting restarted immediately with 50% vesting in November 2004 and the remaining 50% vesting monthly until fully vested in November 2005.
-Employees who voluntarily resigned in the 12-month period beginning November 5, 2003 forfeited their re-priced options.
-Employees who were involuntarily terminated in the 12-month period beginning November 5, 2003 vested 50% upon termination.
-In accordance with the terms of the re-pricing program, on November 5, 2003 the Company canceled 781,572 outstanding stock options with a weighted average exercise price of \$19.83 per share and issued, in exchange for the canceled options, 781,572 new options with an exercise price of \$7.95 per share.
-Compensation cost for all options re-priced under the re-pricing program was re-measured, using the intrinsic value method proscribed by APB No. 25, on a quarterly basis.
+Employees who voluntarily resigned in the 12-month period beginning November 5, 2003 forfeited their re-pricing program, on November 5, 2003 the Company canceled 781,572 outstanding stock options with a weighted average exercise price of \$19.83 per share and issued, in exchange for the canceled options, 781,572 new options with an exercise price of \$19.83 per share.
+Compensation cost for all options re-pricing program was re-measured, using the intrinsic value method proscribed by APB No. 25, on a quarterly basis.
 Compensation cost for these options are recognized in accordance with the method prescribed by FIN 28.
 For the years ended December 31, 2003 and 2004, the Company recorded \$595,000 and \$4.4 million, respectively in stock-based compensation expense related to the re-pricing program.
 For the year ended December 31, 2005, the Company recorded a decrease in stock-based compensation expense of approximately \$2.4 million relating to the re-pricing program.
 Upon adoption of SFAS No. 123R (see Note 2 - Summary of Significant Accounting Policies - Recently Issued Accounting Standards), effective January 1, 2006, the Company will no longer re-measure these options.